How to use design thinking to improve employee retention

 We speak regularly with business leaders about the biggest challenges they’re facing – from leading through digital transformations, leveraging disruptive technologies like Artificial Intelligence, and redesigning approaches to work in response to the hybrid challenge, to name a few.

-A topic that comes up a lot right now is hiring, upskilling and retaining the right talent to meet the demands of the current environment.
+A topic that comes up a lot right now is hiring, upskilling and retaining top talent to meet the demands of the current environment.

 More leaders are telling us that employee needs and expectations are evolving at a rate that is hard to keep up with.
 Not only that, but there’s more variation in those needs across the organization when it comes to things like remote/hybrid working preferences, the need for alignment on social values, and expectations around progression and tenure.
 Add this to greater competition from other employers and tumultuous economic conditions, and you have a uniquely challenging environment for talent leaders.